TiagoSRodrigues/TiagoSRodrigues.github.io/personal/whoami.md

-# [Your Name] | [Your Profession]
+# Tiago Silva Rodrigues | Airflow & Cloud engineer
 > 🌐 [Personal Website](http://yourwebsite.com) | 📧 [Email](mailto:youremail@example.com) | 📞 123-456-7890 | 🌍 [City, Country]

 ---

 ## 👋 About Me
 Hello!
-I'm a passionate [Your Profession] with X years of experience in [specific field].
+I'm a passionate Airflow & Cloud engineer with X years of experience in [specific field].
 I thrive in fast-paced environments and love turning challenges into opportunities.
 Here's why I might be the perfect fit for your team:

 - 🚀 Delivered [specific project/result] resulting in [specific benefit or KPI].
 - 🤖 Experienced in [specific skill/tool].